DILCISBoard/E-ARK-DIP/specification/01-introduction/index.md

 _Common Specification for Information Packages_

 Common Specification for Information Packages (CSIP) identifies and standardises the common aspects of information packages (SIP/AIP/DIP) which are equally relevant and implemented by any of the functional entities of the overall digital preservation process (i.e. pre-ingest, ingest, long-term preservation and access).
 CSIP is a separate document.
-Therefore, the current specification does not aim largely repeating the information presented there – only the information that is absolutely necessary to understand the SIP specification will be mentioned here.
+Therefore, the current specification does not aim largely repeating the information presented there – only the information that is absolutely necessary to understand the DIP specification will be mentioned here.

 _SIP, AIP, and DIP Specification_